 Real Estate Investment is the Most Popular Option of Greece Golden Visa

 Most of the Golden Visa issuances are through buying property in Greece.
 The Golden Visa program requires a minimum of € 250.000 property investment.
-The qualified applicants obtain residency permit without any mandatory residence in Greece.
-Property investors have shown great interest in Greece real estate during the nine year period of financial crisis.
+The qualified applicants obtain a residency permit without any mandatory residence in Greece.
+Property investors have shown great interest in Greece’s real estate during the nine-year period of the financial crisis.
 A big percentage of these properties have been turned into short-term rentals.
-With Airbnb’s entrance into the neighbourhoods of Athens, the prices have gone up drastically and long-time residents lost their places.
+With Airbnb’s entrance into the neighborhoods of Athens, the prices have gone up drastically and long-time residents lost their places.

 Now that Greece is having an inflow of foreigners who invest in Greece real estate, whole areas that were uninhabited during the crisis are being populated.
 Vast majority of these properties are not getting filled by long-term residents.
 Tourists using Airbnb for short-term rentals and property investors who buy real estate to obtain residence permits constitute the majority of the popularity in these areas.